Validators/Polkadot-Clustered-Nodes/README.md

 In conclusion this allows for Node and OS updates with zero downtime of the public node service.

 Please goto [nnode.io](https://nnode.io) to register for our free public nodes.

+This software is release as open source under the Apache license version 2.0.
+Use at own risk.